List of Late Night with Conan O'Brien sketches: Masturbating Bear

 The Masturbating Bear was a recurring character on Late Night.
 The character consisted of a man in a bear costume dressed in a diaper-like undergarment which contained oversized genitalia, and was often accompanied by several human "handlers" armed with cattle prods.
 The character would be asked to perform some sort of innocuous task such as explaining a chart on recent economic fluctuations or smoking weed with Conan O'Brien.
 Inevitably, a few seconds into whatever task he had come to perform, the bear would begin furiously fondling himself as part of the song "Sabre Dance" plays.
 The bear would then usually be given electric shocks by his human handlers.
 Despite repeated instances of masturbation, the Masturbating Bear would continue to be invited back on Late Night.
 Once, the bear was revealed to be Jim Carrey in costume.

-During the last week of Conan's run on Late Night, Conan declared the bear was too risque for 11:30 and tried to retire the bear by encasing him in carbonite, à la Han Solo.
-This drew a protest from Carrie Fisher, who subsequently freed the bear.
+In the lead-up to his departure for The Tonight Show in early 2009, O'Brien brought back characters which would be inappropriate in the 11:30 PM time slot, such as the Masturbating Bear, which was frozen in carbonite, but subsequently rescued by Carrie Fisher.
+The New York Daily News reported on May 27, 2009 that O'Brien eventually plans to reintroduce the Masturbating Bear on Tonight.
 The bear was last seen sailing away on a boat with Fisher until he reappeared on The Tonight Show on January 20, 2010 in the wake of the controversy surrounding Jay Leno and Conan O'Brien, which saw O'Brien's departure.
 Originally, it was thought NBC would be able to claim the Masturbating Bear as intellectual property.
 As a result, he was transformed into the Self-Pleasuring Panda for O'Brien's tour.

 When O'Brien took his TBS show to New York City for a week in 2011, the bear was, in one episode, depicted as being out of show business and settling down with a wife and two children in the New York suburbs.
 After a brief video reel revealed such, the bear was invited on stage to a cheering audience.
 However, Conan's words about the size of the audience became too much for the bear, who stripped out of his business attire and began to pleasure himself both on stage and on hanging rafters above.

 After a series of bear attacks in April 2012, the bear came to Conan's TBS show in Los Angeles.

 During Conan's June 2012 trip to Chicago, Conan introduced the Masturbating Bear, but instead a man dressed as a Chicago Bears player watching Internet pornography with his pants down was brought onto the stage.
 The original Masturbating Bear came out soon after.

 In a 2017 Reddit AMA, O'Brien claimed that the masturbating bear died in 2015 of autoerotic asphyxiation.